jpjazzy/whiteboard-challenges/whiteboarding-challenge-16/README.md

 _Brief description_

 ## Challenge functions
-[ARRAY WITH ENDING NODES NOT LINKED TO ANYTHING] = whiteboardFn.findLeafs([kary-tree OBJECT])
+[RESULTING SUM] = whiteboardFn.calcSUm([kary-tree root OBJECT])

-_Insert a new kary tree object into the given function to get an array of ending leaf nodes_
+_Insert a new kary tree object into the given function to get the resulting sum of all its nodes_

 # Challenge Readme (SPECS)

-Whiteboard Challenge 15
+Whiteboard Challenge 17
 Complete today's whiteboard challenge and follow the submission instructions below:

-Write a function that accepts the root of a tree as it's argument, and returns an array of nodes, if any, which have no children.
+Write a function that accepts a Tree and returns the total sum of all the elements in the tree. - You are to assume that each node will have a val property which has a numeric value. - Any other data points, aside from children are irrelevant.

 Whiteboard Challenge Submission Instructions
 Root Repository Configuration